mhuebert/re-view/docs/re-view/getting-started.md

 ## Methods map

-`defview` accepts a methods map, immediately before the arguments list.
-Methods are called with the component itself (by convention, `this`) as the first argument, and children as additional arguments (when present).
+`defview` accepts a map, immediately before the arguments list.
+Functions included in this map are passed the component as the first argument (by convention, `this`), and then additional arguments.
 Keys are converted to `camelCase` and should be accessed using dot syntax on the component (eg. `(.-someProperty this)` or `(.someFunction this)`.

 ```clj
 (defview say-hello